mtr6093/Project4_frontend/README.md

-# Getting Started with Create React App
+# The Equipment Maintenance Tracking App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is to assit in tracking maintenance records for farm equipment.
+Currently this app will track the engine hours when engine oil/filter, hydraulic filter, and fuel filter are changed.

 ## Available Scripts